-In London, the top diplomat at the Syrian Embassy resigned his post, the British Foreign & Commonwealth Office said.
+The top diplomat at the Syrian Embassy in London resigned his post, the British Foreign and Commonwealth Office said Monday.
 Charge d’Affaires Khaled al-Ayoubi told British officials that he was “no longer willing to represent a regime that has committed such violent and oppressive acts against its own people,” the office said in a statement.

 In Washington, the White House said President Barack Obama and Turkish Prime Minister Recep Tayyip Erdogan “shared their growing concerns about the Syrian regime’s ruthless attacks against its own people, most recently in Aleppo, and the deteriorating humanitarian conditions throughout Syria as a result of the regime’s atrocities” in a telephone call Monday.

 With relentless attacks rocking Aleppo, the head of a prominent Syrian opposition group pleaded for world allies to help arm rebels.

 And in Tunisia, his first stop on a visit to the Middle East, U.S. Defense Secretary Leon Panetta told CNN that al-Assad “knows he’s in trouble, and it’s just matter of time before he has to go.”

 Asked what he’d say to the embattled Syrian leader, Panetta said, “I would say if you want to be able to protect yourself and your family, you better get the hell out now.”
 Sunday, he predicted that the crackdown in Aleppo will prove “a nail in Assad’s coffin” by turning even more people against the government.